-If you are pregnant without insurance, Medicaid provides coverage for approximately 40% of expectant women in the United States.
+Medicaid provides coverage for approximately 40% of expectant women in the United States.
 Each state has different rules for income eligibility; however, one rule is constant regardless of where you live.
 Expectant women can obtain coverage anytime during the course of the year, with no open enrollment restrictions.

 Health Insurance Open Enrollment Periods

 When you consider health insurance open enrollment periods relative to pregnancy, you begin to see how your projected due date affects your outcome.
 For many women and families, it comes down to luck.

 Most private plans operate with an annual open enrollment, which allows members to make changes once every twelve months, while a normal gestation completes in nine months.
 The timing and rules depend on whether you take advantage of individual plans or group employer coverage.

 Unless you have a qualifying life event, you may find yourself having to wait before getting coverage until the annual individual health insurance open enrollment.
 The Affordable Care Act is the primary law that governs when you can do this and sometimes allows for extensions.

 The law dictates that individuals can switch plans only during specific open enrollment periods.
 The plans become effective on subsequent dates according to a published schedule.

 |Selection Date||Effective Date|